pawelgrzybek/pawelgrzybek.com/content/posts/2019-03-19-build-your-first-aws-serverless-app.md

 ---
 title: "Build your first AWS Serverless app"
-description: "After years spent working on frontend development, through building AR / VR applications, I recently ended up in a team of talented people building serverless microservices on the AWS platform.
+summary: "After years spent working on frontend development, through building AR / VR applications, I recently ended up in a team of talented people building serverless microservices on the AWS platform.
 Let me share with you some of my experiences."
 photo: 2019-03-19.jpg
 ---